-Regardless, even as to the Section 4 (of the other executive order) which Plaintiff tries to challenge, it has no meritorious claim.
-That section merely directs the "review" and "investigat[ion]" of "the practices of representative large, influential, or industry leading law firms" for consistency with the civil rights laws.
+To repeat, Section 4 merely refers to an earlier directive that the Attorney General "investigate," and EEOC Chair "review," "the practices of representative large, influential, or industry leading law firms" for consistency with the civil rights laws.
 EO 14230 § 4.
 That is already what the EEOC is supposed to be doing.
 The EEOC is already "empowered . . . to prevent any person from engaging in any unlawful employment practice" under the civil rights laws.
 42 U.S.C. § 2000e-5(a).
 The EEOC is already required to make "report[s] . . . to the President . . . on the cause of and means of eliminating discrimination," including in any industry the President directs the EEOC to review.
 Id. § 2000e-4(e).
 And members of the EEOC are already authorized to file charges against "employer[s] . . . engaged in an unlawful employment practice."
 Id. § 2000e-5(b).